YOUR VOTE: Ohio

 - If you do not have any of the above IDs, your provisional ballot will count if the Board of Elections verifies your OH driver’s license or state ID number or the last 4 digits of your Social Security number.

-VII.
+VI.
 HAVING TROUBLE?
 GET IN TOUCH

-The Ohio Secretary of State:
+Contact the Elections Division of the Ohio Secretary of State:

 Any other questions?